derjabineli/Static-Site-Generator/README.md

 ## Features
 - **Markdown to HTML** - Converts markdown (.md) files into html files
-- **Recursive File Handler** - Recursively creates and copies over static files and generates html files.
+- **Recursive File Handler** - Recursively creates and copies over static files and generated html files.

 ## Setup
 To run the Static Site Generator on your own machine: